 Trust The Process

-As an African American woman you probably go through all sorts of struggles trying to maintain a style that works.
-In fact; the amount of products and styling you need all contributes to a portion of the hefty estimated 774 million dollars that African American women spend yearly – just trying to keep their hair tame!
+As an African American woman, you probably go through all sorts of struggles trying to maintain a style that works.
+In fact; the number of products and styling you need all contribute to a portion of the hefty estimated 774 million dollars that African American women spend yearly ? just trying to keep their hair tame!

-A black Woman’s hair is unique to any other type of hair in the world.
-It is coarse and thick with a tendency to curl – and curl it will, if not corrected!
-This means avoiding rain/the pool/garden sprinklers at all costs – and even cancelling plans when you need to!
+A Black Woman’s hair is unique to any other type of hair in the world.
+It is coarse and thick with a tendency to curl ? and curl it will, if not corrected!
+This means avoiding rain/the pool/garden sprinklers at all costs ? and even canceling plans when you need to!
 However, in the last few years something has changed in the aesthetics department, and suddenly natural hair is in!

 For centuries, black hair styling has been influenced by European culture.
-We have been told that we need to look a certain way, act a certain way and dress a certain way in order to achieve anything with our lives.
-The natural hair movement calls out this misconception for exactly what it is – BS.
-We are us, we exist… and by the way, our hair looks fantastic while we go about existing…
+We have been told that we need to look a certain way, act a certain way and dress a sure way to achieve anything with our lives.
+The natural hair movement calls out this misconception for precisely what it is ?
+BS.
+We are us, we exist… and by the way, our hair looks fantastic while we go about living…

-In the 80’s and 90’s hair straightening was the norm, and considered fashionable.
+In the 80’s and ’90s, hair straightening was the norm and considered fashionable.
 Back in 2005 a documentary film “Good Hair” was released that bolstered confidence regarding natural hair, and had African American men and women everywhere throwing away the chemicals and jumping on the movement…if their style allowed it.
-Natural hair does not mean that participants must be politically motivated, nor that they are committed to any particular beauty regime – most of the time, it is worn by woman who are simply sick of all the preparation before they leave the house in the morning.
+Natural hair does not mean that participants must be politically motivated, nor that they are committed to any particular beauty regime ? most of the time, it is worn by the woman who is just sick of all the preparation before they leave the house in the morning.

-Of course the roots (excuse the pun) of this movement can be traced back to the 60’s and 70’s, when segregation was still a huge problem in America.
-Full afro’s became popular then, and they were followed by Dreadlocks not so long after.
-For the African American woman – hair is a huge part of their culture… and if we want to wear it big and bushy then big and bushy it is!
+Of course, the roots (excuse the pun) of this movement can be traced back to the ’60s and ’70s, when segregation was still a massive problem in America.
+Full afros became popular then, and they were followed by Dreadlocks not so long after.
+For the African American woman ? hair is a huge part of their culture… and if we want to wear it big and bushy then big and bushy it is!?

-So although natural hair is a physical manifestation of your beliefs – not everyone loves it.
-There will always be those who primp and preen; and that’s OK too.
-If we have learned anything over the past few hundred years it better be to support one another… straight hair, curly hair, luminous pink hair – whatever we want.
-Your hair = you decision.
-So wear it with pride no matter what your natural hair style is.
+So although the natural hair is a physical manifestation of your beliefs ? not everyone loves it.
+There will always be those who primp and preen, and that’s OK too.
+If we have learned anything over the past few hundred years it better be to support one another… straight hair, curly hair, bright pink hair ? whatever we want: your hair = your decision.
+So wear it with pride no matter what your natural hairstyle is.